12 Touching Movies About Dementia and Alzheimer’s

 Director: Richard Eyre

-From their student days through her struggle with Alzheimer’s disease, the passion between novelist Iris Murdoch and her husband John Bayley is richly detailed in the true story of their lifelong romance.
-Jim Broadbent won the Oscar for Best Actor in a Supporting Role for his role as the older John, and Kate Winslet and Judi Dench were both nominated for their roles as Iris.
+Iris is among the best dementia movies.
+From their student days through her struggle with Alzheimer’s disease, the passion between novelist Iris Murdoch and her husband, John Bayley, is richly detailed in the true story of their lifelong romance.
+Jim Broadbent won the Oscar for Best Actor in a Supporting Role for his role as the older John, and Kate Winslet and Judi Dench were nominated for their roles as Iris.

 6. A Vow to Cherish (1999)